 What Abnormal Results Mean

 Abnormal results may be due to:

-After the test, report any signs or symptoms of infection to your health care provider immediately.
+After the test, tell your provider right away if you have any signs or symptoms of infection.
 These include foul-smelling vaginal discharge, pain, or fever.

 - Review date: